 Maya Kusch is a Human Development and Family Studies major, with a concentration in Family Studies at the University of Illinois at Urbana-Champaign.
-Post-graduation, she aims to further her formal education through a degree-based program in radiation therapy.
+Post-graduation, she aims to further her formal education through a graduate program for a Masters of Business Administration.
 Throughout her college career, Maya has also maintained employment working outdoors with nature.
-When UIUC courses are not in session, Maya is working at an outdoor aerial ropes course in Lemont, IL.
-Previously, she worked as a zip line course instructor at Bemis Woods Forest Preserve, and also has working experience in swim school instructing.
+When UIUC courses are not in session, she is working at an outdoor aerial ropes course in Lemont, IL.
+Previously, she has worked as a zip line course instructor at Bemis Woods Forest Preserve and also has working experience in swim school instructing.
 Maya is very passionate about the outdoors and traveling.
-When she is not working on HIN; or uniquely benefiting from working with nature, she also enjoys playing guitar, engages in personal fitness and promotes well-being.
+When she is not working on HIN; or uniquely benefiting from working outdoors, Maya also enjoys playing guitar, engages in personal fitness and promotes well-being.

 Personal Story About Maya